South Korea’s Constitutional Court removes President Yoon from office

 Trump says he thinks Iran wants direct talks with US

-But senior military and police officials who were sent to shut down the country’s National Assembly have testified that Yoon ordered them to detain rival politicians and prevent the assembly from voting to lift his military rule order.
+But senior members of the police and military said they were instructed to detain rival politicians and prevent the country’s assembly from voting to lift the president’s surprise imposition of military rule.

-The ruling needed the approval of six out of eight judges on the Constitutional Court to formalise his removal.

 This is a breaking news story.
 We will bring you more soon …